-This program is designed to teach the fundamentals of knowledge and skills needed for today's Library Technicians.
+The Library Technician Patron Facing Certificate of Completion is designed to teach the fundamentals of knowledge and skills needed for today's Library Technicians.
 The program is designed to successfully prepare students for employment with entry and mid-level library technician positions in public, academic, school, special libraries, and other information-related industries.
 It encompasses front-end library services such as access services, reference, techniques of information retrieval, and leadership.

-· Demonstrate knowledge of theory and skillsets related to a library's patron-facing services.
+• Demonstrate knowledge of theory and skillsets related to a library's patron-facing services.

 Code Number Course Title Hours

-REQUIRED COURSE S
+REQUIRED COURS ES

-Complete ONE HUN DRED EIGHT (108) hours from the following:
+Complete ONE HU NDRED EIGHT (108) hours from the following:

 LIB 610 Introduction to Access Services 54

-LIB 630 Technology and Teamwork 54
+LIB 630 Special Topics in Library Services 54

 LIB 650 Introduction to Youth Services 54

-LIB 651 School Library Media Assistant 54

 Total Hours 108